Nicole Saba

 Nicole Saba (نيكول سابا; born 26 June 1974) is a Lebanese singer and actress.
+She is active in Egyptian cinema, appearing in several Egyptian films.

 Career

 From 1998 to 2001, Saba was a member of the Lebanese pop group The 4 Cats, replacing Rola Bahnam.
 Saba released two albums with the 4 Cats (Tic – Tick and Layl Nhar) and shot four video clips with them ("Yanassini", "Kan Ezaman", "Layl Nhar" and "Maba2a Eida"), as well as a commercial for LUX Shower Gel.

 Saba then embarked on a solo singing and acting career.
 Her debut album was released in 2004, and her first film came out in 2003.
 She has subsequently taken further roles in Egyptian films.

 She won the award for the best singer in 2004 from Sayidaty magazine.

 In 2014, Saba won the North Vision Song Contest, representing Lebanon with her song "Hafdal Ahlam".

 Personal life

 Saba married Lebanese actor Youssef El Khal on 24 December 2011 in Em Sherif Restaurant in Ashrafieh, Lebanon, after being in a relationship for 10 years.
 Their daughter Nicole El Khal was born in 2013.
-Saba's mother is Armenian.